altfatterz/altfatterz.github.io/_posts/2020-01-02-schema-evolution-with-confluent-registry.md

 tags: [kafka, confluent]
 ---

-In this post we are looking into schema evolution with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html).
+In this blog post we are looking into schema evolution with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html).
+Kakfa doesn't do any data verification it just accepts bytes as input without even loading into memory.
+The consumers might break if the producers send wrong data, for example by renaming a field.
+The Schema Registry is a separate component to which both the consumers and producers talk to.
+It supports [Apache Avro](https://avro.apache.org/) as the data format.

 #### Start Kafka

 We are starting Kafka with `docker-compose` using the [landoop/fast-data-dev](https://hub.docker.com/r/landoop/kafka-lenses-dev) image.
-This will also startup other services like [Confluent Schema registry](https://www.confluent.io/confluent-schema-registry/) which we will need later on.
+This will also startup other services like `Confluent Schema Registry` which we will need later on.

 ```yaml
 version: '3'